Liyuliya/RAG-experiment/README.md

 minimal gains.
 The bottleneck is generation: how models interpret and use evidence, not how they find it.

-## Overview
-This repository contains code and experiments from the Medium article [The 61% Problem: Why RAG Fails Even When It Works]

 **Experimental Setup:**
 - **Dataset:** 1,000 Natural Questions
 - **Corpus:** 100k Wikipedia passages (2018)